-The construction of a low-permeability soil cover will decrease the opportunity for infiltration of rain and surface water through the landfill.
-In addition, the cover is expected to reduce leachate generation which in turn will reduce the potential for transporting contaminants from the landfill to the creek via groundwater.
+The construction of a low-permeability soil cover will decrease the opportunity for contaminated soil migration and infiltration of rain and surface water through the landfill.
+In addition, the cover is expected to reduce leachate generation, which in turn will reduce the potential for transporting contaminants from the landfill to the creek via groundwater.
 Although treatment will not be employed, this alternative will reduce mobility and volume.